Middle School Students Have the Potential to Imagine Their Futures

 The Entrepreneurship Student

-Youth entrepreneurship isn’t just about starting a business — it’s about starting to see yourself differently and to look at problems as opportunities.
-Entrepreneurship is actually a mindset and one that middle schoolers tend to embrace naturally.
+Youth entrepreneurship isn’t just about starting a business — it’s about starting to see yourself differently and look at problems as opportunities.
+Entrepreneurship is a mindset that middle schoolers tend to embrace naturally.
 We as teachers have the chance to help our students channel their creative thinking and strategic risk-taking in productive directions.
 One way to do that is to introduce entrepreneurship curriculum in the middle grades.

-Collaborate with the Community
+Collaborate with Your Community